SamuelSwartzberg/flashcardifying_text_temp/ling.md

 Totum pro parte is synechdoche where a whole refers to its part.
 An example for a totum pro parte is the word America for the United States.

+## Reference

+### Deixis

+What is a word/phrase/inflection that depends on its context to be (fully) understood is called  ⟮deictic⟯

+#### vs. indexicality

+Deixis and indexiciality refer to the same phenomenon, unless a given author distinguishes them.
+Deixis is generally more commonly used in linguistics, and indexicality in philosophy.

+#### types of deixis

+Deixis exixts mainly in three domains: personal deixis (people involved), spatial deixis (locations involved), temporal deixis (the time involved), discourse deixis (parts of the discourse).

+Would ☞you☜ like to have dinner?|personal deixis
+She was sitting over ☞there☜.|spatial deixis
+It is raining ☞now☜.|temporal deixis
+I enjoy living in ☞this☜ city.|spatial deixis
+☞I☜ am going to the movies.|personal deixis

+##### spatial deixis

+Spatial deixis often as two or three distances, rdepending on the language.
+A language with two values for spatial deixis has the values proximal and distal.
+For a language with two values for spatial deixis, proximal is close(r) to the speaker and distal is far/further from the speaker.
+A language with three values for spatial deixis has the values proximal, medial, and distal.
+For a language with three values for spatial deixis, proximal is close(r) to the speaker, medial is close to the adressee, and distal is far from both
+Languages I know that have a three-way distinction in spatial deixis are japanese and spanish primarily, and english and german only archaically.

+#### *phora

+*phora is about the reference of an expression.
+*phora is a form of deixis.

+##### types of *phora

+onion-box:[*phora [exophora][endophora [anaphora] [cataphora]]]

+table:phora|reference depends on
+Exophora|reference of expression depends on outside of the text Endophora|reference of expression deptends on something in the text Anaphora|form of endophora where referent depends on something before it Cataphora|form of endophora where referent depends on something after it

+##### endophora

+In anaphora/cataphora, the thing its referent depends on is called an antecedent/postcedent respectively.
+Most often, *phora is created by proforms.
+Anaphora is sometimes also used as a synonym to endophora.
+"She's the nobel prize winner, y'know." - If I say that and gesture to somone, "She" is exaphora.

+###### binding

+In linguistics, binding is the phenomenon in which endophoric elements such as pronouns are grammatically associated with their *ecedents.

 ## semantic relationships between multiple parts

 ### restriction